Knowledge is Power for Children with Blindness or Low Vision:

 - Integrate this conversation with the child into outings into the community.
 Describe to the child what is seen in terms of dress, body parts, and coverage by whom and across a wide range of environments.

-- Use real and correct terminology to describe body parts, including the sex organs to children of all ages who are visually impaired.
+- Use real and correct terminology to describe body parts, including the sex organs to children of all ages who are blind or low vision.

 - Use dolls or human action figures (i.e., toys that resemble humans/human-like toys), for example, that are readily available at home to label and name human body parts.
 The dolls/action figures can be used in conjunction with explicit language to make the information about the human body as meaningful as possible for the age and development of the child.